zined/ruempler.eu/source/_posts/aws-codebuild-the-missing-link-for-deployment-pipelines-in-aws.md

  - no management of own infrastructure like Docker clusters as "build farms".
  - no bloated Lambda functions for build steps

 This article showcases a CloudFormation template which should help the readers to get started with the own CloudFormation/CodePipeline/CodeBuild combo which provisions within minutes.
-There are no excuses anymore for manual and/or undocumented software deployments within AWS anymore ;-)
+There are no excuses anymore for manual and/or undocumented software deployments within AWS ;-)